-In collaboration with the chosen mentor and in the space of one month, students prepare their Master's thesis topic on a designated application form and submit it to Student Affairs in written and electronic form, or via the study information system, by no later than 5 December.
+In collaboration with the chosen mentor and in the space of one month, students prepare their Master's thesis topic on a designated application form and submit it to the study information system+ by no later than 5 December.
 The Committee for Study Affairs, on the proposal of the study programme coordinator (for the parent programme of Computer and Information Science) or on the proposal of the study programme board (for students of interdisciplinary programmes coordinated by FRI), approves the submitted topics by the end of December and appoints a three-member committee for each student (a chairman and two members) to assess the Master's thesis defence (hereinafter: the committee).
 The mentor and co-mentor are not members of this committee.
 Student Affairs enters the selected committee members into the information system, notifies them of their selection and sends them the approved Master's thesis topics.

-A student whose Master's thesis topic has been approved has until the end of the current academic year (i.e. until 30 September) to complete and submit their Master's thesis.
-They must give at least one public presentation on the progress and results of their work at a Master's seminar, usually during the summer semester.
+A student whose Master's thesis topic has been approved has until the end of the current academic year (i.e. until 30 October) to complete and submit their Master's thesis.
+They must give at least one presentation on the progress and results of their work at a Master's seminar, usually during the summer semester.

-The Vice-Dean for Education can grant candidates a deadline extension for the submission of the Master's thesis on the basis of a reasoned request for the extension, but by no more than 12 months.
+Students may extend the validity of their master's thesis topic prior of the topic's expiration.
+Vice-Dean for Education can grant candidates a deadline extension for the submission of the Master's thesis on the basis of a reasoned request for the extension, but by no more than 12 months.
 If, during this time, the student fails to submit the Master's thesis, his/her research topic becomes invalid.